aria2/aria2/README.rst

 Also you need `Sphinx <http://sphinx.pocoo.org/>`_ to build man page.

-If you are building aria2 for Mac OS X, take a look at build_osx_release.sh, which builds OSX universal binary DMG.
+If you are building aria2 for Mac OS X, take a look at build_osx_release.sh, which builds an OSX universal binary DMG.

 The quickest way to build aria2 is first run configure script::